-Research centres and organisations
+Research centres, projects, and organisations

 CDH applies a cross-disciplinary perspective to understand how design in all its forms has shaped things, spaces and actions across time.
 The centre’s approach extends to other arts and humanities, the social sciences, engineering, health, and community engagement.
 CDH contributes to an expanded field of design history that embraces the conjunction of professional and non-professional practices; digital and analogue artefacts; the de-centring of design practice away from singular object to complex ecologies, objects and systems, and the embedding of design thinking into management and organisational processes.

 IFhM (Interdisziplinäre Forschungsstelle für historische Medien) is an interdisciplinary research archive at the University of Erfurt, which collects and analyzes historical media of different kinds, with an emphasis on magazines, movies and movie-related press.
 The archive’s most recent project is a citizen science platform on the cinema of the former GDR: Kino in der DDR.

 The archives listed below are online, open-access resources that are freely accessible to the research community.
 Our aim is to compile a comprehensive worldwide list: to add further titles, please contact Future States, providing a short summary of the archive’s holdings.

 As part of its digitization programme, BAnQ features on its web portal a growing number of digitized Quebec periodicals and newspapers, including La Gazette officielle (1869-1995), La Minerve (1826-1899), La Patrie (1879-1978), Le Quartier latin (1919-1970), Cité libre (1950-2000), La Revue moderne (1919-1960) and Amérique française (1941-1964).
 The RJQ interface (in French only) allows full-text search of selected titles.

 Extensive collection of digitised Brazilian periodicals, dating back to 1813.
 Facscimiles can be downloaded as pdfs.